Establishments Subject to the Tax on Lodging

 - constant (permanent or stable).

-The establishments subject to the tax on lodging are:
+The following establishments are subject to the tax on lodging:

 - hotel establishments (hotels, motels or inns);

 - tourist homes (cottages, houses or furnished apartments, including those of which the operator is a tenant);

 - principal residence establishments (establishments that offer, following a single reservation, accommodation in the operator's principal residence for a single person or a single group of related persons at a time that does not include any meals served on the premises);

 - bed and breakfast establishments;

 - camping establishments that offer ready-to-camp units (a structure installed on a platform, on wheels or directly on the ground that is provided with the equipment necessary to stay there, including self-catering kitchen facilities);